Our work as a Foundation Trust

-We are delighted to announce that St George’s was authorised by Monitor to become a Foundation Trust on 2 February 2015.
+St George’s was authorised by Monitor to become a Foundation Trust on 2 February 2015.

-Becoming a Foundation Trust is a crucial step in achieving our vision to be recognised as an excellent integrated acute and community care provider and a comprehensive specialist health provider for south west London, Surrey and beyond with thriving programmes of education and research.
+Becoming a Foundation Trust was a crucial step in achieving our vision to be recognised as an excellent integrated acute and community care provider and a comprehensive specialist health provider for south west London, Surrey and beyond with thriving programmes of education and research.

 It means greater involvement for staff, patients and members of the local community in how our healthcare is provided which will bring lasting improvements to our services and better health for communities.